dirkkelly/dirkkelly/content/index.md

 It took me a long time to accept this limitation in my being.
 I believe it to be one of the most important and yet most overlooked aspects of who I am.

-As a human I am prone to so many flawed traits, to be a great example of this species will take significant effort and work.
+As a human I am prone to so many flawed traits, to be a great example of this species will take significant effort.

 Here I am, attempting to carry out that work by building documentation of who I am.